StuartRiffle/ragtag-tiger/README.md

 --llm-provider openai --llm-server http://localhost:5000/v1
 ```

 Running your own `llama.cpp` [server](https://github.com/ggerganov/llama.cpp) requires that you also run `examples/server/api_like_OAI.py` for OpenAI compatibility.
-Then you can connect in a similar way:
+Then you can connect to it a similar way:
 ```
 --llm-provider openai --llm-server http://YOUR_SERVER:8081
 ```

-To use the built-in `llama.cpp` [libraries](https://pypi.org/project/llama-cpp-python/) locally without running a server, set the provider to "llamacpp" and supply a model filename:
+To use built-in `llama.cpp` [libraries](https://pypi.org/project/llama-cpp-python/) locally without running a server, set the provider to "llamacpp" and supply a model filename:
 ```
 --llm-provider llamacpp --llm-model codellama-34b.Q4_K_M.gguf
 ```

 To connect to an actual [OpenAI](https://platform.openai.com/) endpoint:
+- remind yourself that RAG queries will exfiltrate chunks of your indexed documents
 - authenticate by setting `OPENAI_API_KEY` etc in your environment (or override it with `--llm-api-key`)
-- select [one of their models](https://platform.openai.com/docs/models) using `--llm-model` (the default otherwise is `gpt-3.5-turbo-instruct`)
+- select [one of their models](https://platform.openai.com/docs/models) using `--llm-model` (the default is `gpt-3.5-turbo-instruct`)
-- do not set a custom `--llm-server`
+- do **not** set a custom `--llm-server`
-- remind yourself that RAG queries will exfiltrate chunks of your indexed documents
 ```
 --llm-provider openai --llm-model gpt-4
 ```

 # Options

-An up-to-date list of options is available on the help page:
+A list of options is available on the help page:
 ```
 python ragtag.py --help
 ```